Flying to Hawaii: How to Choose the Right Airport

 Oahu’s major airport is in Honolulu with the airport code of HNL.
 It’s by far Hawaii’s largest airport and hub.

-Most transpacific flights fly into Oahu.
+Most transpacific flights fly into and out of Oahu’s HNL airport.
 As you research flights from your home airport, you’ll likely discover that almost all your options require you to fly into Oahu first.
 From Oahu’s HNL, you can easily connect to any other island in Hawaii.
 Inter-island flights to the neighboring islands from Oahu are short – generally around 30 minutes or less.

 Maui’s major airport is in Kahului with the airport code of OGG.
-There are a few flights from the US Mainland that fly directly into OGG.
-If you can take one of those flights, that would certainly be convenient.
+There are some flights from the US Mainland that fly directly into OGG.
+If you can take one of those flights for your Maui vacation, that would certainly be convenient.
 If not, you’ll probably have to connect in Oahu’s Honolulu (HNL) airport.

 The only circumstance where you might want to consider flying into another Maui airport is if you plan on making secluded Hana (HNM) your Maui vacation base.